ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/faq.md

 ### Why not just restrict usage of the `--privileged` flag with ECI?

-Privileged containers are typically used to run advanced workloads in containers, for example Docker-in-Docker or Kubernetes-in-Docker (KinD), to perform kernel operations such as loading modules, or to access hardware devices.
+Privileged containers are typically used to run advanced workloads in containers, for example Docker-in-Docker or Kubernetes-in-Docker, to perform kernel operations such as loading modules, or to access hardware devices.